 PWNA’s Community Investment Projects (CIPs) leverage community assets to support the development of new resources with a sustainable gain for Native communities.
 The CIPs focus on grassroots leaders and influencers who are proposing or already leading projects in their reservation communities.

 PWNA provides seed funding, supplies and technical support for community-led initiatives that will enhance a resource or project impacting the quality of life for participants and the community.

 - Community gardens and garden training for healthy food access

 - Native food sovereignty initiatives (training, food preservation, forums)

 - Animal welfare solutions for strays and overpopulation

-Our community investment projects are longer term in nature and involve tracking outcomes over a period of 6 months to 3 years.
-For samples of our Long-Term Solutions projects, see our Annual Report.
+Our community investment projects run over a longer period and we track outcomes over a longer period as well.
+For examples of our Long-Term Solutions projects, see our Annual Report.